ese5180/fp-f24-report-website-t01-crazy-wednesday/README.md

 - Overall, transitioning to camera-based sensors would enhance the system’s functionality and provide more actionable data for decision-making.

-### 5.3 Did your target market want something different?
+### 5.3 Did the target market want something different?

 - Our target market appears to value the core functionality we provided, but there are areas where their needs might differ from our current implementation.
 For example, while our system focuses on measuring bin fullness and optimizing waste collection, some potential users expressed interest in additional features such as waste categorization for recycling, real-time notifications for bin maintenance, or predictive analytics to forecast when bins will be full based on historical data.